 5 | Enable Detailed Inventory and Analysis of Projects and Views

-Portfolio Management inside of CA PPM creates an inventory of your investments.
+Portfolio Management inside of Clarity PPM creates an inventory of your investments.
 You’ll use portlet and data views for visible access into all of your organization’s activities.
 This lends itself to Portfolio Analysis, a defined process that gives you oversight and control, so the company can avoid disaster and waste—and make sure investments return value.

 In a nutshell, Portfolio Management is a way for you to manage a set of investments in CA PPM, and it gives you the capability to use that set of investments to make decisions about when to run a Project, keep it going, move it out, and change the Resource Demand.